jbarnes850/Filecoin-Starter-Kits/README.md

 - `main` branch: Contains all docs and shared resources.
 - `src/`: Contains each starter kit as a separate repository.
-- `unified-frontend/`: A comprehensive, unified frontend application showcasing all starter kits and providing interactive tutorials.

-## Frontend Enhancements

-The frontend has been enhanced to provide a more comprehensive and interactive experience for developers:

-- Detailed interfaces for each starter kit, including:
-  - Key components
-  - Deployment workflow visualization
-  - Architecture diagrams
-- Interactive tutorials and step-by-step guides
-- Quick access to GitHub repositories

-These enhancements aim to help developers, especially those new to Filecoin, quickly understand the deployment workflow and journey of each starter kit.

 ## Getting Test Tokens